Utes stumble in return to Women’s College World Series, face elimination | Gephardt Daily

-OKLAHOMA CITY, Oklahoma, June 2, 2023 (Gephardt Daily) — The Utes’ return to the Women’s College World Series so far hasn’t gone as planned.
+OKLAHOMA CITY, Oklahoma, June 2, 2023 (Gephardt Daily) — The Utes’ return to the tomen’s College World Series so far hasn’t gone as planned.

 The University of Utah struggled offensively Friday, mustering just three hits and leaving nine runners on base in 4-1 loss to Washington in a game originally scheduled for Thursday night but delayed by inclement weather.